diagrid-labs/catalyst-pizza-demo/README.md

     - Variable name: `WORKFLOW_URL`
     - Variable value: `http://localhost:5064/workflow/orderReceived`
     - Select `Development` as the environment.
-3. Run `vercel env pull` to pull the environment variables from Vercel to your local environment.
+3. Run `vercel pull` to pull the configuration from Vercel to your local environment.
 4. Run `vercel build` to build the website and the serverless functions.

 #### Catalyst